 U.S. longline fishery statistics are provided for the western and central Pacific Ocean (WCPFC Statistical Area), American Samoa in the North Pacific Ocean, American Samoa in the South Pacific Ocean, Pacific Ocean north of the Equator, and Eastern Pacific Ocean.
-The Eastern Pacific Ocean is considered to be east of the 150° meridian of west longitude, and for 2007-2011 is also further divided into catches by vessels greater than 24 meters in length and less than or equal to 24 meters.
+The Eastern Pacific Ocean is considered to be east of the 150° meridian of west longitude, and for 2008-2012 is also further divided into catches by vessels greater than 24 meters in length and less than or equal to 24 meters.

 NMFS logbook data from Hawaii-based and California-based longline fisheries are combined and provided to represent the U.S.-based longline fishery.
 Catches for the American Samoa longline fishery (NMFS longline logbook data) are tabulated separately.
-No tabulation is provided for the small longline fishery based in Guam, as the entire fishery consisted of less than three participants in 2007-2011.
-Note that because the California-based fishery consisted of a single vessel in 2005-2011, and reported in combination with the Hawaii-based catches, neither fishery can be reported separately without revealing fisheries-confidential data (by difference).
+No tabulation is provided for the small longline fishery based in Guam, as the entire fishery consisted of less than three participants in 2007-2012.
+Note that because the California-based fishery consisted of a single vessel in 2005-2012, and reported in combination with the Hawaii-based catches, neither fishery can be reported separately without revealing fisheries-confidential data (by difference).

-Retained catches were assigned to the fisheries of the United States, American Samoa, Guam or the CNMI based on the port of landing, the types of permits registered to the vessel, and starting November 19, 2011, whether the vessel was included in an arrangement under Sec.
+Retained catches were assigned to the fisheries of the United States, American Samoa, Guam or the CNMI based on the port of landing, the types of permits registered to the vessel, and, during the period November 19-December 31, 2011 or the period November 20-December 31, 2012, whether the vessel was included in an arrangement under Sec.
 113(a) of the Consolidated and Further Continuing Appropriations Act, 2012 (Pub.
 L. 112-55, 125 Stat.
 552 et seq.; CFCAA).
-Specifically, if a fish was landed in one of the three territories (provided it was not caught in the portion of the EEZ surrounding the Hawaiian Archipelago and it was landed by a vessel permitted under the Pelagics FEP or the West Coast HMS FMP), it was assigned to the fishery of that territory; if the fish was landed by a vessel with an American Samoa Longline Limited Access permit (provided it was not caught in the portion of the EEZ surrounding the Hawaiian Archipelago and it was landed by a vessel permitted under the Pelagics FEP or the West Coast HMS FMP), the fish was assigned to the fishery of American
+Specifically, if a fish was landed in one of the three territories (provided it was not caught in the portion of the EEZ surrounding the Hawaiian Archipelago and it was landed by a vessel permitted under the Pelagics FEP or the West Coast HMS FMP), it was assigned to the fishery of that territory; if the fish was landed by a vessel with an American Samoa Longline Limited Access permit (provided it was not caught in the portion of the EEZ surrounding the Hawaiian Archipelago and it was landed by a vessel permitted under the Pelagics FEP or the

-Samoa; and if, after November 19, the vessel landing the fish was included in a valid arrangement under Sec.
+West Coast HMS FMP), the fish was assigned to the fishery of American Samoa; and if, during the period November 19-December 31, 2011 or the period November 20-December 31, 2012, the vessel landing the fish was included in a valid arrangement under Sec.
 113(a) of the CFCAA and the arrangement provided for the fish to be assigned to the fishery of one of the three territories, the fish was assigned to the fishery of that territory.
 Otherwise, the fish was assigned to the fishery of the United States.